peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoder encoder,
         string str);

 Converts a text string to a byte array using the given character encoder.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoder and can be called as follows:  `encoder.StringToBytes(str)` .
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoder and can be called as follows:  `encoder.StringToBytes(str)` .
 If the object's class already has a StringToBytes method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>